 (Above) Alex and Jennifer’s beach house kitchen island features a cooktop, wine fridge, and seating

 Concerning costs, Claud says that where you live is as important as what you’re building.
 “A detached single-family home will be different from a condo or townhouse, where costs can skyrocket.”
-He noted that HOAs often require that remodel plans be drawn up by an architect, even in the case of islands and peninsulas.
+He noted that HOAs often require that remodel plans be drawn up by an architect, even in the case of adding either of these features.

 Claud estimated that a 5-foot long, 36-inch high peninsula or island using semi-custom cabinets and quartz or solid surface countertops and with no amenities will cost $2,500 to $3,000.
 Amenities such as a sink or dishwasher add significantly.

 Design professionals rarely consider either an island or a peninsula to be inherently better than the other.
 Instead, it is a matter of your home, the available space within the kitchen, and your taste and desires.
 Either way, you’ll be gaining the kitchen’s most efficient workhorse in workspace and storage.